OpenTreeOfLife/peyotl/subpackages/index.md

 ![dependency graph of subpackages](../images/full-dependencies.svg)

-The simplified dependency graph with other open tree tools shown in blue is:
+The simplified dependency graph the python portion of other open tree tools shown in blue is below.
+Note that, for a tool like the curator, the user interacts with a javascript app that talks to both the `phylesystem-api` and the python `curator` backend.
+So the curator user app has the union of the dependencies of those two python code-bases:

 ![dependency graph of subpackages](../images/ext-dependencies.svg)